Lisa Rogal

 That me is beating the other me into submission.

-That me has been depressed for years and I can’t find a way out.
+That me has been depressed for years and can’t find a way out.
+I call me on the phone to cry each night — holding my breath

 That me believes all the meez who suffer have done something to deserve it.